Nika riots: Background

-In 531 some members of the Blues and Greens were arrested for murder in connection with deaths during rioting after a chariot race.
-Relatively limited riots were not unknown at chariot races, similar to the football hooliganism that occasionally erupts after association football matches in modern times.
+In 531 AD the city prefect Eudaimon had some members of the Blues and Greens arrested for murder in connection with deaths during rioting after a chariot race.
+Relatively limited riots were not unknown at chariot races, similar to the football hooliganism that occasionally erupts after association football matches in modern times, but with devastations such as arson and murder.
 The murderers were to be executed, and most of them were.
-However, on January 10, 532, two of them, a Blue and a Green, escaped and sought sanctuary in a church surrounded by an angry mob.
+However, on January 10, 532, two of them, a Blue and a Green, survived execution, as the scaffold broke.
+Hearing this, monks from the monastery of St Conon took the two partisans across to the church of St. Laurence, where they were put under surveillance by the prefect's troops.

-Justinian was nervous: he was in the midst of negotiating with the Persians over peace in the east at the end of the Iberian War, and now he faced a potential crisis in his city.
+Justinian was nervous: he was in the midst of negotiating with the Persians over peace in the east at the end of the Iberian War, and now he faced a potential crisis in his own capital city.
 Therefore, he declared that a chariot race would be held on January 13 and commuted the sentences to imprisonment.
-The Blues and the Greens responded by demanding that the two men be pardoned entirely.
+The Blues and the Greens responded by demanding that the two men be pardoned.
+When Justinian ignored their pleas, both factions united under the phrase "Nika" or "victory" and took to rioting (see Riots for more detail).